camenling/simplekfd_ipa/README.md

-# simplekfd_ipa only useful for a12x 16.3.1
+# simplekfd_ipa only useful to install trollstore for a12x 16.3.1